benekuehn/socle/cli/so/README.md

 ---

 ### so up
-Navigates one level up the stack towards the base branch.
+Navigates one level up the stack towards the tip.

 The stack is determined by the tracking information set via 'so track'.
-This command finds the immediate parent of the current branch.
+This command finds the immediate descendent of the current branch.

 ```
 so up [flags]